-This document is a draft version for consultation, and clearly recognises the gaps that remains in how our ambition will be delivered.
-The Routemap sets out a long term direction of travel, but focuses on priorities and actions between 2022 and 2027 - due to key decisions needing to be made at a national level which will impact our pathway to net zero.
+The Routemap sets out a long term direction of travel, but focuses on priorities and actions between 2022 and 2027.
+This is because we are still awaiting key decisions at a national level which will impact our pathway to net zero in the late 2020s and beyond.

 The document includes the following sections: